Peter Atkins: Views on religion

 Atkins is a well-known atheist.
 He has written and spoken on issues of humanism, atheism, and conflicts between science and religion.
 According to Atkins, whereas religion scorns the power of human comprehension, science respects it.

 He was the first Senior Member of the Oxford University Secular Society, a Distinguished Supporter of Humanists UK (formerly known as the British Humanist Association) and an Honorary Associate of the National Secular Society.
 He is also a member of the advisory board of The Reason Project, a US-based charitable foundation devoted to spreading scientific knowledge and secular values in society.
 The organisation is led by fellow atheist and author Sam Harris.
-Atkins has regularly participated in debates with theists, including Alister McGrath, Stephen C. Meyer, Hugh Ross, William Lane Craig, Rabbi Shmuley Boteach, and Richard Swinburne.
+Atkins has regularly participated in debates with theists, including John Lennox, Alister McGrath, Stephen C. Meyer, Hugh Ross, William Lane Craig, Rabbi Shmuley Boteach, and Richard Swinburne.

 In December 2006, Atkins was interviewed by journalist Rod Liddle in a UK television documentary on atheism called The Trouble with Atheism.
 In the documentary, Liddle asked Atkins: "Give me your views on the existence, or otherwise, of God."
 Atkins replied: "Well, it's fairly straightforward: There isn't one.
 And there's no evidence for one, no reason to believe that there is one, and so I don't believe that there is one.
 And I think that it is rather foolish that people do think that there is one."
 In July 2016, Atkins was quoted as stating, “We are a hiccup on the way from one oblivion to another oblivion.”

-Atkins is known for his use of strident language in criticising religion: He appeared in the 2008 documentary Expelled: No Intelligence Allowed, in which he told interviewer Ben Stein that religion was "a fantasy" and "completely empty of any explanatory content.
+Atkins is known for his use of strident language in criticising religion: He appeared in the 2008 documentary-style film Expelled: No Intelligence Allowed, in which he told interviewer Ben Stein that religion was "a fantasy" and "completely empty of any explanatory content.
 It is also evil".
-He appeared on a television panel about science and religion with Richard Dawkins and Richard Swinburne.
-When the latter tried to explain the Holocaust as God's way of giving Jews the opportunity to be brave and noble, Atkins growled: "May you rot in hell".

 In 2007, Atkins's position on religion was described by Colin Tudge in an article in The Guardian as being non-scientific.
 In the same article, Atkins was also described as being "more hardline than Richard Dawkins", and of deliberately choosing to ignore Peter Medawar's famous adage that "Science is the art of the soluble".